 U-shaped glass flower vase design BY Jan Padrnos

-Designed by Czech designer Jan Padrnos, this classic vase is made out of industrial glass in U shape.
+Designed by Czech designer Jan Padrnos, this classic vase is made out of industrial glass in a U shape.
 Inspired by an improvised water level tool, the designer beautifully connected three U-shaped glass tubes together to form a beautiful and unusual vase.
-The U-shaped glass vase is a great element to embellish interiors with transparent home décor theme.
+The U-shaped glass vase is a great element to embellish interiors with a transparent home décor theme.
+You can buy the curved glass vase at Amazon.

-Designed by Clever Design, this two-piece whale flower vase can be a great element of interest for your interiors.
-When placed on a plane surface, the vase gives you the appearance of a whale floating on water holding flower onto her head.
+Designed by Alessandro Beda, this two-piece whale-shaped flower vase can be a great element of interest for your interiors.
+When placed on a plane surface, the vase gives you the illusion of a whale floating on water holding a flower onto her head.
 The unique flower vase comes in either black or white color.